 Ethical AI Voiceover Use: A Practical Guide for Voice Over Clients

-With that in mind, I've taken the plunge and cloned my voice with some of the top services in the game—Murf, ElevenLabs, and Respeecher.
-The result is a digital "me" that sounds uncannily like the real thing.
+To better understand this technology, I cloned my voice using some of the leading services in the industry—Murf, ElevenLabs, and Respeecher.
+The outcome is a digital version of myself that sounds remarkably like the real thing.
 Just listen to my demo.

-FYI I created that demo using Elevenlabs and the individual spots below the demo using Murf.
-I cloned my voice via Murf in early 2022 and Elevenlabs in late 2024.
-You can clearly hear a difference in how the technology has evolved.
+I created that demo using ElevenLabs and the individual spots below it using Murf.
+I cloned my voice via Murf in early 2022 and ElevenLabs in late 2024.
+You can clearly hear the advancements in technology over time.

-As a voice seeker, you may have already used synthetic voices as part of your production process, are considering it, or have decided that you will never use AI in any capacity.
+As a voice seeker, you may have already used synthetic voices in your production process, are considering it, or have decided against using AI altogether.

-Regardless of your stance, this blog is meant to educate voice over clients like you how to navigate this "new world" of voice over that includes AI.
+Regardless of your stance, this blog aims to educate voiceover clients on how to navigate this "new world" of voiceover that includes AI.

 An Ethical Guide to Partnering With a Synthetic Voice

-To navigate this complex landscape, we need a clear and reliable standard.
-Fortunately, we don't have to invent one.
+Navigating this complex landscape requires a clear and reliable standard.
+Fortunately, we don't have to create one from scratch.

-The National Association of Voice Actors (NAVA), an organization at the forefront of this issue, has established an ethical framework that I fully endorse.
-It's built on what they call the "Three C's," which provide a simple but powerful guide for any responsible partnership.
+The National Association of Voice Actors (NAVA) is at the forefront of this issue.
+They have established an ethical framework that I fully endorse.
+It's based on what they call the "Three C's," which serve as a simple yet powerful guide for responsible partnerships.

 Consent

-When you use a synthetic voice like mine, you're not just buying an audio file; you're licensing a performance.
-True consent means a clear, project-by-project agreement.
-You tell me how and where my voice will be used, and I knowingly give it the thumbs-up.
+When you use a synthetic voice like mine, you're not just purchasing an audio file; you're licensing a performance.
+True consent means having a clear, project-by-project agreement.
+You inform me how and where my voice will be used, and I knowingly give my approval.

 Control

-The human voice artist needs to be able to review scripts and have the final say on the projects the synthetic voice is attached to.
-This isn't about being a control freak; it’s about protecting my brand and ensuring my voice—real or synthetic—is always associated with quality and integrity.
+Human voice artists must be able to review scripts and have the final say on the projects associated with their synthetic voice.
+This isn't about being a control freak; it’s about protecting my brand and ensuring that my voice—whether real or synthetic—is always linked to quality and integrity.

 Compensation

-The old model of a one-time buyout just doesn’t work for a digital asset that can be used an infinite number of times.
-Fair compensation means creating a licensing structure where the original artist is paid for the ongoing use of their synthetic voice.
-It’s a simple concept: if my voice is working, it should be earning.
+The traditional model of a one-time buyout simply doesn't work for a digital asset that can be used indefinitely.
+Fair compensation means establishing a licensing structure where the original artist is compensated for the ongoing use of their synthetic voice.
+The concept is straightforward: if my voice is being utilized, it should be earning.

 Practical, Ethical Uses for My AI Voice

-So, where can an AI voice fit in to your projects, ethically and financially?
+So, where can an AI voice ethically and financially fit into your projects?
 Here are a few examples:

-• Scratch Tracks: Need a temporary voiceover for timing and editing before I record the final version?
-An AI voice like mine is perfect for that.
+Scratch Tracks: If you need a temporary voiceover for timing and editing before I record the final version, an AI voice like mine is perfect for that.

-• Corrections and Pickups: If I've already recorded a project and a few lines need to be changed, my AI voice can seamlessly make those corrections without the need for a full new recording session, saving time and studio costs.
+Corrections and Pickups: If I've already recorded a project and a few lines need to be changed, my AI voice can seamlessly make those corrections without requiring a full new recording session, saving time and studio costs.

-• Unlocking New Revenue Streams: An AI voice makes large-scale audio projects financially and logistically feasible for the first time.
-This could be creating a phone tree for a company with thousands of employees, narrating newspapers for the visually impaired, or voicing thousands of product manuals that would have otherwise remained unvoiced.
-This technology opens up entirely new markets and revenue streams for you.
+Unlocking New Revenue Streams: An AI voice makes large-scale audio projects financially and logistically feasible for the first time.
+This could involve creating a phone tree for a company with thousands of employees, narrating newspapers for the visually impaired, or voicing thousands of product manuals that would have otherwise remained unvoiced.
+This technology opens entirely new markets and revenue streams for you.

 How You Can Use My AI Voice: The Three Paths

-To make this as clear as possible, here are the three primary ways we can collaborate when you want to use my synthetic voice for your project.
+To clarify, here are the three primary ways we can collaborate when you want to use my synthetic voice for your project.
 Each path is designed to be flexible while upholding the ethical standards we've discussed.

-1. Direct Voice Cloning License: For clients who need maximum control and plan to use the voice across multiple projects, we can create a direct licensing agreement.
+Direct Voice Cloning License: For clients needing maximum control and planning to use the voice across multiple projects, we can create a direct licensing agreement.
 In this scenario, your team clones my voice for your exclusive use under terms we define together.
-This is an enterprise-level solution that ensures a deep, ethical partnership for long-term use.
+This enterprise-level solution ensures a deep, ethical partnership for long-term use.

-2. Collaborative Platform Projects: This is the most common partnership model.
+Collaborative Platform Projects: This is the most common partnership model.
 We use a service like Murf, ElevenLabs, or Respeecher as a shared workspace.
-Your team manages the project, and I remain in the loop to consult on the performance and ensure the final audio meets your standards and aligns with my ethical rider.
-This keeps me involved and guarantees quality.
+Your team manages the project, and I remain involved to consult on the performance and ensure the final audio meets your standards and aligns with my ethical rider.
+This keeps me engaged and guarantees quality.

 A Partnership, Not a Replacement